iluwatar/java-design-patterns/sharding/README.md

 ---
+title: "Sharding Pattern in Java: Mastering Horizontal Partitioning to Boost Application Throughput"
-title: Sharding
+shortTitle: Sharding
+description: "Explore how Sharding, or horizontal partitioning, enhances database scalability and performance.
+This guide covers the Sharding pattern's intent, implementation, and benefits for Java developers."
 category: Data access
 language: en
 tag:
   - Data access
   - Optimization
   - Scalability
 ---

 ## Also known as